aeevered/elected-officials-data-acquisition/docs/README.md

 # Proposal for Elected Officials Data Acquisition

-The purpose of this README is to outline a proposed approach to data acquisition and modeling for U.S. county elected official data.
+The purpose of this README is to outline a proposed approach to data acquisition and dataset modeling for U.S. county elected officials.

 ---